tom-hightower/Serrano/README.md

 # Serrano
-Serrano is an autotrading platform for cryptocurrencies that runs on Node.js
+Serrano is an autotrading platform for cryptocurrencies